executive artistic director

 Nadya Zeitlin started her artistic journey with Gabbasov Sisters Dance Theatre in her home city Almaty, Kazakhstan.
 Since her relocation to Atlanta in 2013, she has presented her works in various venues and curated two multi-disciplinary shows herself.
-Nadya’s dance theatre and moving arts education includes intensives with teachers from Portugal, Israel, Ireland, Slovakia etc as well as workshops and classes in the United States.
+Distinctive features of her work are influenced by her training in movement, theatre, design, and art therapy with teachers from both Western Europe and the United States.

-She founded Bautanzt Here in May of 2020, amidst pandemic and pregnant with her second daughter.
+She founded Bautanzt Here in May of 2020, amidst pandemic and while being pregnant with her second daughter.

 To this date, under Nadya's direction, the company was honored to present their vision through site-specific works performed at Atlanta Contemporary Pavilion (while in residency with Dance Canvas), Piedmont Park, Colony Square, 54 Columns, 7 Stages Theatre, Art on the Atlanta BeltLine.
 In May and June, 2022 artists presented a series of site-specific performances in Downtown Atlanta, inspired by Atlanta Central Library and funded by Arts & Entertainment Atlanta.